Nalda: Not to Be Confused with Nadal

 She referred me to the Nalda web site, which, at that time, was entirely in

-Spanish; company information in this article is taken from my translation
+Spanish; some company information in this article is taken from my translation

-around 1972 in order to return to its original mission of commercial porcelain
+which it ceased around 1971 in order to return to its original mission of commercial porcelain

 production.
 This chronology is consistent with the years (early 1940s) that, according to the